chack411/CongestionMonitor/README.md

 ### Create a deployment and start to deploy

 OK, it's time to deploy with ARM template.
-Let's create a deployment at resource group from a local template file: `template.json`, using parameters from a local JSON file: `parameters.json`.
+Let's create a deployment at the resource group from a local template file: `template.json`, using parameters from a local JSON file: `parameters.json`.

 ```sh
 cd CongestionMonitor/ARMTemplate